-In my practice, women who go off the pill frequently suffer hormonal imbalances, menstrual irregularities, and symptoms like acne and mood swings.
+Many women regulate hormonal imbalances with the pill.
+This often causes the symptoms and issues to return when women come off of the pill.
+In my practice, I see women frequently suffer1 hormonal imbalances, menstrual irregularities, and symptoms like acne and mood swings because of this.
 If their periods return, they often become painful or heavy.
-We call this problem post-birth control syndrome (PBCS), and it typically occurs within four to six months after discontinuing the pill.
-Among its symptoms include:
+We call this problem post-birth control syndrome, and it typically occurs within four to six months after discontinuing the pill.
+Symptoms may include:

 - Menstrual irregularities including loss of menstruation, heavy menstruation, painful periods, and short cycles (less than 24 days).

-- Hormonal changes like infertility, hypothyroidism, hair loss, breast tenderness, acne, and adrenal dysfunction.
+- Hormonal changes like hypothyroidism, hair loss, breast tenderness, acne, and adrenal dysfunction.

 - Migraines and headaches.

-- Changes in body composition like breast size, weight gain, or difficulty losing weight.
+- Changes in body composition2 like breast size, weight gain, or difficulty losing weight.